Electrically charged supermassive twin stars: Framework

-where $p_{t}$ is the transitional pressure and $\epsilon_{\rm HM}(p_t)$ is the corresponding energy density for the transition point.
+where $p_{t}$ is the transitional pressure and $\epsilon_{\rm HM}(p_t)$ is the energy density for the point of transition.
 Moreover, $\Delta\epsilon$ is the discontinuity of the energy density at the transition and $c_{\rm QM}$ is the speed of sound of quark matter (QM).
-In our analysis, we assume $c_{\rm QM}^2 = 1$ in order to achieve the stiffest possible QM EoS.
-The resulting predictions are dependent on the values assumed for $\Delta\epsilon$ and $p_t$, with the twin star solutions being generated for some {appropriate} combinations of these parameters.
-The studies performed in Refs. \cite{Christian:2017jni,Christian:2020xwz} have demonstrated that the maximum mass of the second branch is determined by $\Delta\epsilon$, while the maximum mass of the first branch is influenced by $p_t$.
-Moreover, these authors have classified the twin star solutions in four categories, depending on the masses of the twin stars, which are defined by: (a) Category I: the maximum masses of both stars are larger than $\SI{2}{M_{\odot}}$; (b) Category II: only the first maximum is larger than $\SI{2}{M_{\odot}}$; (c) Category III: the first maximum is in the range $1 \le M_{\mathrm{HM}}/\si{M_{\odot}} \le 2$, while the second one is larger than $\SI{2}{M_{\odot}}$; and (d) Category IV: the first maximum is smaller than $\SI{1}{M_{\odot}}$, while the second one is larger than $\SI{2}{M_{\odot}}$.
-In Fig.~\ref{fig:exp-MxR-4categories} (left panel), we present the {hybrid NS} EoSs {producing} these four categories together with the corresponding mass-radius relations derived by solving the neutral TOV equation.
-The pure hadronic case (black thin curve) obtained from the Hebeler {\it et al.} stiffest EoS is presented for comparison\footnote{Note that this very stiff EoS leads to configurations that do not fulfill the GW170817 constraints for the mass and radius.}.
+In our analysis, we will assume $c_{\rm QM}^2 = 1$ in order to achieve the stiffest possible EoS.
+The resulting predictions are dependent on the values assumes for $\Delta\epsilon$ and $p_t$, with the twin star solutions being generated for some combinations of these parameters.
+The studies performed in Refs.~\cite{Christian:2017jni,Christian:2020xwz} have demonstrated that the maximum mass of the second branch is determined by $\Delta\epsilon$, while the maximum mass of the first branch is influenced by $p_t$.
+Moreover, these authors have classified the twin star solutions in four categories, depending on the masses of the twin stars, which are defined by: (a) Category I: the maximum masses of both stars are larger than $\SI{2}{M_{\odot}}$; (b) Category II: only the first maximum is larger than $\SI{2}{M_{\odot}}$; (c) Category III: the first maximum is in the range $1 \le M_{\mathrm{Had}}/\si{M_{\odot}} \le 2$, while the second one is larger than $\SI{2}{M_{\odot}}$; and (d) Category IV: the first maximum is smaller than $\SI{1}{M_{\odot}}$, while the second one is larger than $\SI{2}{M_{\odot}}$.
+In Fig.~\ref{fig:exp-MxR-4categories} (left panel), we present the typical EoSs for these four categories, with the $(\Delta\epsilon, \, p_t)$ values being given in the parenthesis.
+For completeness, we also present, in the right panel, the resulting predictions for the mass-radius relations derived by solving the TOV equation for a neutral compact star.
+The pure hadronic case (black thin curve) obtained from the Hebeler {\it et al.} stiffest EoS is presented for comparison.
 For the case where a phase transition is present, the maximum hadronic and hybrid masses are marked by filled circles.
 Moreover, the dotted lines indicate the unstable configurations.
-As it is clear from this figure, two separate branches, characteristic of twin stars, are present.
+As it is clear from the figure, two separate branches, characteristic of twin stars, are present.